Fast Distributed Inference Serving for Large Language Models: Design

 \subsection{Skip-Join MLFQ Scheduler}

+\paraf{Strawman: fixed priority scheduling.} To support preemptive scheduling, we need a priority-based scheduler to decide which jobs to preempt and which to execute.
+One naive solution is to assign a fixed priority to each job based on its input length.
+In this case, when the initialization phase dominates the total latency, the fixed priority scheduling can approximate the optimal performance as the SRPT policy does.
+However, although this solution leverages the information about the initialization phase, it ignores the characteristics of the decoding phase.
+Many real-world datasets like ShareGPT and Alpaca show a long tail distribution implying that jobs with a long output length also exist.
+When the decoding phase dominates the total latency, the fixed priority scheduling may deviate from the optimal performance of SRPT.

-\paraf{Strawman: naive MLFQ.} Because the job size of LLM inference is unknown, SRPT cannot be directly applied.
-Least-attained service (LAS) is known to approximate SRPT in information-agnostic settings, and MLFQ is a practical approach that realizes discretized LAS to reduce job switching and has been used in many scheduling systems~\cite{flowpreempt, alizadeh2013pfabric, chowdhury2015efficient, bai2015information, gu2019tiresias}.
-MLFQ has a number of queues, each assigned with a different priority level.
-An arrival job first enters the highest priority queue and is demoted to the next level queue if it does not finish after a \emph{demotion threshold}, i.e., quantum, which is a tunable parameter assigned to each queue.
-Higher priority queues usually have a shorter quantum.
+\parabf{Strawman: naive MLFQ.} Due to the indeterminate job size of LLM inference, directly applying SRPT is not feasible.
+In information-agnostic settings, Least-Attained Service (LAS) has been shown to approximate SRPT effectively.
+Due to the job switching overhead of LAS, the practical approach is Multi-Level Feedback Queue (MLFQ) which has gained popularity in various scheduling systems~\cite{flowpreempt, alizadeh2013pfabric, chowdhury2015efficient, bai2015information, gu2019tiresias}.
+MLFQ operates multiple queues, each with a different priority level.
+Upon arrival, a job enters the highest priority queue and gets demoted to the next level queue if its execution time exceeds a quantum.
+The value of quantum is a tunable parameter assigned to each queue, e.g., higher priority queues typically have shorter quantum values.

 Although MLFQ assumes no prior knowledge of the job size, it is not well suited for LLM serving.
+Figure~\ref{fig:design:iteration_time} shows the iteration time of OPT 2.7B on an NVIDIA A100, varying the input sequence length.
+Notably, the initialization phase (i.e., the first iteration) time exceeds the decoding phase duration.
+As the input sequence length increases, so does the initialization phase time.
+This behavior can be attributed to the key-value cache optimization (\S\ref{subsec:background-serving-systems}).
+During the first iteration, computations for all key-value tensors of input tokens are performed and cached.
+In subsequent iterations, only one newly generated token's key-value tensors are computed, and the rest are retrieved from the cache.

-Specifically, the first iteration time of a job with a long input sequence length may exceed the quantum of the highest priority queue.
-When the job gets scheduled, it would use up the quantum in the middle of its first iteration.
-This creates a dilemma for scheduling.
-If the scheduler preempts the job, the intermediate activations have to drop and recompute later, which wastes computing resources and time.
-If the scheduler does not preempt it, then the scheduler violates the design purpose of MLFQ and suffers from head-of-line blocking again.
+When employing the original MLFQ, a job is immediately assigned to the highest priority queue upon arrival.
+However, due to its substantial initialization phase time, the job may deplete its quantum before completing its first iteration.
+This situation presents a scheduling dilemma.
+If the scheduler preempts the job, intermediate activations are dropped and recomputed later, resulting in a waste of valuable computing resources and time.
+On the other hand, if the scheduler chooses not to preempt the job, it violates the fundamental design purpose of MLFQ and potentially suffers from head-of-line blocking once again.